arnaudleclerc/ng-azure-maps/projects/ng-azure-maps/README.md

 ### Line layers

-A line layer can be added using the `line-layer` directive.
+A line layer can be added using the `map-line-layer` directive.
 The id of the data source to display on the layer can be specified on the `dataSourceId` binding on the directive.

-For more information on the customization of the layer, please refer to the [Azure Maps Documentation](https://docs.microsoft.com/en-us/azure/azure-maps/map-add-line-layer).
+For more information on the customization of the layer, please refer to the [Azure Maps Documentation](https://docs.microsoft.com/en-us/azure/azure-maps/map-add-map-line-layer).

 ```
 import { Component } from '@angular/core';